-Trump agrees to help Mexico meet global oil cut target
+Mexico says Trump agreed to help it meet global oil cut target

-Mexican President Andres Manuel Lopez Obrador said earlier in the day that the U.S. cuts would amount to 250,000 barrels per day, but Trump said details were still being worked out.

-Speaking in Washington, Trump said the cuts would depend on the approval of other oil-producing nations, and said Mexico would reimburse the United States at a later date.
+MEXICO CITY (Reuters) - President Donald Trump has “generously” agreed to cut American oil output by an additional 250,000 barrels per day to help Mexico contribute to global reductions, his Mexican counterpart said on Friday.

-During talks on Thursday inside the OPEC+ group, oil producers resolved to make cuts equivalent to around 10% of global supplies, but Mexico balked at the initiative.
+During marathon talks on Thursday inside the OPEC+ group, oil producers resolved to make cuts equivalent to around 10% of global supplies, but Mexico balked at the initiative.

-Oil prices have cratered under the combined pressure of a price war and the devastating economic impact of the coronavirus global pandemic.
-Trump had previously warned Saudi Arabia that it could face sanctions and tariffs if it did not reduce production enough to help the U.S. oil industry.

-Lopez Obrador, who has made increasing oil output one of his priorities, said Trump offered to help before Mexico announced it would cut output by only 100,000 bpd.
+Lopez Obrador, who has made increasing oil output one of the priorities of his administration, said Trump had spoken to him on Thursday and offered to help before Mexico announced it would cut output by 100,000 barrels per day.

-“When I told him that it was 100,000 and we couldn’t do any more, he very generously said to me that they were going to help us with the additional 250,000 to what they are going to contribute,” he said.
-“So for that I thank him.”

-Trump in his remarks in Washington did not elaborate on how the barrels are to be withdrawn from the global market.
+“President Trump said the United States committed to reducing by 250,000 (barrels), on top of what it was going to do, for Mexico, in order to compensate,” he said.

 Lopez Obrador suggested the U.S. leader had initiated the conversation, saying, “President Trump got in touch with us.”